Manfréd Weiss Steel and Metal Works: History

+A major network of industrial sidings was built in the factory area, only a small part of which is used today.

+Internal freight traffic was previously carried out with GDR A26 (DR Class V 15) locomotives from the 1960s/1970s.

+The remaining cobblestone pavements (often poured with concrete here and there / repaired) are characteristic.

+Although many newer buildings can be seen within the plant – there are still old 100-year-old industrial eclectic (raw brick-clad) halls to be found.

+The characteristic image includes large, rusty iron structures – sometimes towering over the streets.

+In a few places, tall brick chimneys still unused are a reminder of the old, smoke-laden industrial activity.

 Its predecessor, the Weiss cannery, was originally established in Lövölde Square, District VI. of Budapest, by Manfréd Weiss and his brother Bertold in 1882, under the name of Weiss Berthold és Manfréd Első Magyar Conserv Gyár (Berthold and Manfred Weiss First Hungarian Cannery Factory).
-The brothers gradually expanded the canning factory, then moved it to Máriássy Street near the Közvágóhíd, where they produced meat products under the Globus brand, mainly for the army, and bridged the spare capacity of seasonal work by dismantling and reloading infantry ammunition.
+The brothers gradually expanded the canning factory, then moved it to Máriássy Street near the Közvágóhíd, where they produced meat products under the Globus brand, mainly for the army, and used the spare capacity during the seasonal lull to dismantle and reload infantry ammunition.
 Later, in response to the growing demand for canned goods, the production of tin cans for packaging was added to the programme, which led to a shift to the iron industry.
 (Manfréd Weiss First Hungarian Cannery and Metalware Factory).
 From 1886 the factory also produced cartridge cases and later ammunition for the Austro-Hungarian Army and Navy.
 The new factory produced all types, from small arms to artillery shells.

 In 1892 production begins at the infantry ammunition factory built within the Weiss Manfréd factory in Csepel, where 8 mm Mannlicher rifle cartridges are initially produced for the Hungarian Royal Defence Forces and the Austro-Hungarian Joint Army.
 From 1893, millions of 7.62×54 mmR-calibre Mosin-Nagant rifle cartridges were produced for the Russian Tsarist army between 1893-94.
 Then the production of artillery shells of various sizes begins.